dorukayhan/decashine/SPEC.md

 `notMain` has the same `tables` and `chooser` as `main`, but an independent `ctr`.
 Similarly, a table that's a `copyOf` another table would have the same items and pity mechanics, but independent pity timers.

-`copyOf`, if it exists, MUST refer to an existing table or pool (duh).
+`copyOf`, if it exists, MUST refer to an existing table or pool (duh) that's not a `copyOf` another table of pool.

 A table or pool that's a `copyOf` another table or pool SHOULD NOT have other values.
-Decashine just ignores them in favor of `copyOf` and gives a warning.
+Decashine just ignores them in favor of `copyOf`.

 ## 2. Target